Altarmir/Train_VCS/Support tickets Assessment.md

 Hello Vmg,

-Since you use github for collaboration and your internal Git server for deployment.
+Since you use Github for collaboration and your internal Git server for deployment.

 I would suggest you add the repo by using the `$ git remote` like `$ git remote add internal URL`

-we can manully push these different repo.
+we can manually push these different repositories.

-For more information see [Article](https://help.github.com/en/github/using-git/adding-a-remote)
+For more information see the [Article](https://help.github.com/en/github/using-git/adding-a-remote)

 Regards,